 - Am I eligible to receive benefits?

 You must be unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim).
 Also, you must be able and available for full-time work.
+If you are laid of, lost your job in a reduction-in-force, or were downsized, you will meet this requirement.

 - How do I apply for benefits in Alabama?